-The island's banks are closed until Tuesday to prevent panicked investors from withdrawing large sums of money.
-Anxious depositors, however, are able to withdraw limited amounts from automated teller machines.
+The island's banks are closed until Tuesday to prevent panicked investors from withdrawing large sums.
+But anxious depositors lined up outside automated teller machines to take out limited amounts.